Hydrogeologic and water-quality characteristics of the Prairie du Chien-Jordan aquifer, Southeast Minnesota

 - J.F.
 Ruhl, R.J.
 Wolf, and D.G.
 Adolphson

 Quality of water in the Prairie du Chien-Jordan aquifer is generally good, except for some localized contamination, Coal-tar derivatives that contaminate the aquifer in St. Louis Park, a western suburb in the Twin Cities Metropolitan Area, pose the most serious threat to water quality.
 High hardness and iron concentration limit suitability for municipal and industrial u se in parts of extreme southeast Minnesota.
 Confining beds of bedrock and drift, however, protect most of the aquifer from surface pollutants.

 The Prairie du Chien-Jordan aquifer is part of a sequence of sedimentary bedrock units in southeast Minnesota.
 The Jordan Sandstone is a white to yellow, fine- to coarse-grained sandstone.
-The Prairie du Chien Group comprises two dolomitic formations, which are vuggy and fractured and interbedded with thin layers of shale.
-The aquifer was deposited from Paleozoic seas that occupied the Hollandale embayment.
-The surface of the aquifer dips toward the interior of the embayment where it is as deep as 750 feet below land surface and as thick as 500 feet.
+The Prairie du Chien Group comprises two dolomitic formations that are vuggy and fractured and interbedded with thin layers of shale.
+The aquifer formations were deposited in Paleozoic seas that occupied the Hollandale embayment.
+The aquifer dips toward the interior of the embayment where it is as deep as 750 feet below land surface and as thick as 500 feet.

 Additional publication details

 - USGS Numbered Series